supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

 ```

 ## Reference data
-- Recall that structure prediction relies on collecting homologous proteins in a multiple sequence alignment (MSA) to identify coevolutionary information indicating likely structural contacts.
+- Recall that structure prediction relies on collecting homologous proteins in a multiple sequence alignment (MSA) to identify coevolutionary information.
-- These homologs are identified from enormous reference sequence databases which can be a performance bottleneck.
+- These homologs are identified from enormous reference sequence databases.
+- Searching these large databases can be a performance bottleneck.
-- We have prepared miniature databases for this workshop with only the minimum number of sequences required
+- We have prepared miniature databases for this workshop with only the minimum number of sequences required to predict our target protein.
 - Check that these databases are available on Setonix.

 ```bash